-Changes of assumptions - The actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the period from July 1, 2016, through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+Changes of assumptions - The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2021.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-Non-Largest Ten Locality Employers - General Employees
+Non-Largest Ten Locality Employers - General State Employees

-Update to Pub-2010 public sector mortality tables.
-For future

-mortality improvements, replace load with a modified Mortality

-Improvement Scale MP-2020
+Mortality Rates (pre-retirement, post-retirement healthy, and disabled) Update to Pub-2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

-Adjusted rates to better fit experience for Plan 1; set separate rates

-based on experience for Plan 2/Hybrid; changed final retirement age

-from 75 to 80 for all
+Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age from 75 to 80 for all

-Adjusted rates to better fit experience at each age and service

-decrement through 9 years of service
+Withdrawal Rates Adjusted rates to better fit experience at each age and service decrement through 9 years of service

-No change
+Disability Rates No change

-No change
+Salary Scale No change

-No change
+Line of Duty Disability No change

-No change
+Discount Rate No change